-He was the highest-ranking American Prisoner of War during World War Two.
+He was the chief of the Office of Strategic Services (OSS) during World War Two.

 HistoryNet.com is brought to you by World History Group, the world's largest publisher of history magazines.
 HistoryNet.com contains daily features, photo galleries and over 5,000 articles originally published in our various magazines.